Downtown Streetscape Project

 Friday, 9/22 – Asphalt will be placed on all streets within Phases 3 & 4 (Pearl, Houston & Crockett), starting on the far east side of Pearl St.

-Monday, 9/25 – Houston St. sidewalk removals and replacements will begin, and trees will be placed in planters.
+Monday, 9/25 – Houston St. sidewalk removals and replacements will begin, asphalt work will be finished, and trees will be placed in planters.

 Tuesday, 9/26 – Pavement striping will be done on Phase 3 & 4 streets.